 Plus, there is so much you can do in the air fryer.

-If you don’t have an air fryer, you can make these smashed potatoes in the oven.
+If you don’t have an air fryer, you can make these smashed potatoes (or this Small Potatoes Recipe!) in the oven.

 - Prepare the potatoes by washing and poking holes with a fork.